jinan2025-neo/trafficLightModbusServer/Remonte-server-Pi/README.md

 ### Operation
 1. Create: there will always be a default user with username/password being admin/admin.
 Only the admin can create users. (now create by hard coding)
 2. Delete: only admin can delete users.

-Q: How does real world system's DB being managed?
-> For now just create a DB that supports at least 3 users: Admin(with highest privilege), engineer(with lower privilege).